-When the start day and hour of exercise has come, the unit will automatically switch to either TEST or LOAD TEST mode.
-The engine will run and if the on\load exercise is selected then the load will be transferred to the genset.
+When the start day and hour of exercise has come, the unit will automatically switch TEST mode and the engine will run.

-If a mains failure occurs during the off-load exercise, the load will not be transferred to the genset unless the Emergency Backup Operation is allowed by setting the related program parameter to 1.
-Thus it is highly recommended that the Emergency Backup mode enabled with off-load exerciser.
+If a mains failure occurs during exercise, the load will not be transferred to the genset unless the Emergency Backup Operation is allowed by setting the related program parameter to 1.
+Thus it is highly recommended that the Emergency Backup mode enabled with the exerciser.